sushilneo/PlateMate/readme.md

-# 🍽️ PlateMate – Share Food, Share Kindness
+# 🍽️ PlateMate – One Meal Saved, One Meal Served.

 PlateMate isn't something fancy.
 Neither is it just another food waste management tool.